Best Free CV Examples for Every Job in 2025

 3

-Look through the job advertisement to pick out keywords that define what the specific job needs and incorporate them in your own CV.
-For example, if the job description lists technical skills such as “project management,” you should list any skills you have with project management tools or feature a work achievement that demonstrates your abilities.
-For more on how to get the most out of keywords in your CV or resume, check out our keyword tips.
+Look through the job advertisement to pick out CV keywords that define what the specific job needs and incorporate them in your own CV.
+For example, if the job description specifies project management skills, you should list any skills you have with project management tools or feature a work achievement demonstrating these abilities.

 4

-A CV also has room to feature sections for educational qualifications such as awards and significant research highlights, not to mention publications and presentations.
+A CV also has room to feature sections for educational qualifications, such as awards and valuable research highlights, not to mention publications and presentations.
 Take advantage of sections like these to present a comprehensive picture of your abilities.

 5